MYTCHELL/mead . contemporary fine art . steel

 The image or effect on the steel is an intentional effort to draw out color and character hidden within.
 It is neither patina or etching, but coaxing.
 I use similar techniques and agents as those used to patina and etch, but with methods gathered from endless hours of experimentation.
 I like to believe that my process is more about finding the expression of nature within than imposing my will and ideas upon a piece.

-I endeavor to freeze the process when the expression within the steel reaches climax.
+I endeavor to freeze the process when the expression reaches a climax within the steel.
 At this point any remaining agents are removed and the plate is sealed and filed.
 I chose plates as inspirations dictates and further embellish.
 Such work can be to add a simple detail and framing, or it may entail elaborate scribing and heat gouging, the addition of pigments or sectioning.
 In every step, I remain guided by the dictates of the piece.

 Needless to say every piece is completely original, never to be duplicated.